 Internationally she has performed Bizet's Carmen in London at Royal Albert Hall and the O2 Arena as well as in South Africa at the South African State Theater in Pretoria and the Civic Theater in Johannesburg.
 She has also been a Featured Artist performing in solo recital at the Al Bustan International Festival in Beirut, Lebanon and as Soprano Soloist in the Festival's presentation of Verdi’s Requiem.
 Additionally she was a soloist in concerts performed in China's Shanghai and Shenzhen Concert Halls through the International Opera Alliance.

-This February she presents So This is Love, a concert featuring selections of love songs and arias at St. Mary's Episcopal Church in Ardmore, PA, a solo concert at Shannondell’s Performing Arts Hall in Audubon, PA and returned to the 12th Annual River City Festival of the Arts performing a recital entitled On Wings of Song, continuing her tradition of bringing music to her father's hometown in West Virginia.
+Last season, she presented So This is Love, a concert featuring selections of love songs and arias at St. Mary's Episcopal Church in Ardmore, PA, a solo concert at Shannondell’s Performing Arts Hall in Audubon, PA and returned to the 12th Annual River City Festival of the Arts performing a recital entitled On Wings of Song, continuing her tradition of bringing music to her father's hometown in West Virginia.